 World Diabetes Day: Addressing the Needs of Your At-Risk Workforce

 COVID-19 has heightened awareness of the severity of chronic disease and the health implications of poor lifestyle habits.
-November is National Diabetes Month and every year on November 14th, we recognize the impact that diabetes is having globally on World Diabetes Day.
+On November 14th, we recognise the impact that diabetes is having globally on World Diabetes Day.
 Awareness campaigns like these help to educate people about the risks, signs, associated costs, health consequences and prevention measures associated with prediabetes and type 2 diabetes and are proving valuable in combating this growing worldwide epidemic.

 - Diabetes: The World View – It’s estimated that 90-95% of those diagnosed with this chronic disease are living with type 2 diabetes, preventable or even reversible through a healthy lifestyle.
 Get the statistics on this global epidemic, the warning signs and the habits your employees can start today to reduce their risk.